KannonZenetism/zenetism-field-physics/zenetism/MP01_Emanation_Architecture_Ch1-3.md

 **Aion** is the still womb of silent creation.
 All possibilities lie latent within it.

-It holds the structure of all things
+It holds the **structural possibility**
-before they become.
+of all things before they become.

 It is not emptiness.
 It is **enclosure**—